simeononsecurity/simeononsecurity.ch/content/other/creating-profitable-low-powered-crypto-miners/index.en.md

 ### [Install Mysterium](https://simeononsecurity.com/other/install-mysterium-easily-using-docker/):
-[Mysterium](https://www.mysterium.network/) is a decentralized VPN and webscraping service built on the Etherium and Polygon blockchains.
+[Mysterium](https://mystnodes.co/?referral_code=dZxIcDEWgjh8b5kviefiC7RFBInonroaPFHr2ztm) is a decentralized VPN and webscraping service built on the Etherium and Polygon blockchains.
 Payments average anywhere from $1-$20 a month depending on multiple factors per node per IP.
 Costs $1.XX to setup a node for activation.
 Payouts in MYST token.

+#### Create an account at mystnodes.co

+First, create an account at [mystnodes.co](https://mystnodes.co/?referral_code=dZxIcDEWgjh8b5kviefiC7RFBInonroaPFHr2ztm).
+You'll use this to manage your mysterium node(s).

 #### Install the Docker Container:
 ```bash